 Taught by faculty in many fields and offering a wide range of topics, the Inquiry Seminar builds upon and deepens the relationship between thinking and communication, both oral and written.
 Recent Inquiry Seminars have included:

-- Music and Change
+- Cinema and Classics

 2. The Six Modes of Inquiry, which include:

 - Creative Studies (CS) – art, creative writing, literature, music, theatre